TharunReddy0309/INTELLIGRADER/README.md

 ---

-## ✨ Features
+##  Features

-### 🎓 For Students: Adaptive Learning
+###  For Students: Adaptive Learning
-- **📑 Smart Summarization:** Automatically breaks down dense study materials and PDFs into easily digestible, simple terms.
+- **Smart Summarization:** Automatically breaks down dense study materials and PDFs into easily digestible, simple terms.
-- **💬 24/7 AI Tutor:** An intelligent chatbot available around the clock to clear doubts and explain complex concepts instantly.
+- **24/7 AI Tutor:** An intelligent chatbot available around the clock to clear doubts and explain complex concepts instantly.
-- **🎥 Curated Video Recommendations:** Integrates with the YouTube API to dynamically suggest personalized video lectures based on the student's identified weak areas.
+- **Curated Video Recommendations:** Integrates with the YouTube API to dynamically suggest personalized video lectures based on the student's identified weak areas.

-### 👨‍🏫 For Teachers: Automated Evaluation
+###  For Teachers: Automated Evaluation
-- **📝 AI-Assisted Grading:** Evaluates answer sheets with high accuracy, functioning perfectly both with and without explicit answer key references.
+- **AI-Assisted Grading:** Evaluates answer sheets with high accuracy, functioning perfectly both with and without explicit answer key references.
-- **📊 Comprehensive Insights:** Provides automatic scoring, detailed feedback, and constructive suggestions for individual student improvement.
+- **Comprehensive Insights:** Provides automatic scoring, detailed feedback, and constructive suggestions for individual student improvement.
-- **⏱️ Time Optimization:** Automates the heavy lifting of grading, allowing educators to focus their time on mentoring and guiding students.
+- **Time Optimization:** Automates the heavy lifting of grading, allowing educators to focus their time on mentoring and guiding students.

 ---

-## 🛠️ Tech Stack
+##  Tech Stack

 IntelliGrader leverages a modern, robust technology stack to deliver real-time AI capabilities: